-4.1 Component generality and efficiency
+Component generality and efficiency

-Reuse principles place high demands on the reusable components.
+Reuse principles place high demands on reusable components.
 The components must be sufficiently general to cover the different aspects of their use.
 At the same time they must be concrete and simple enough to serve a particular requirement in an efficient way.
 Developing a reusable component requires three to four times more resources than developing a component, which serves a particular case [7].
-In the case of C++complib, the situation was simpler, because the requirements from the theoretical point of view were clear.
+The fact that the requirements of the components are usually incomplete and not well understood [2] brings additional level of complexity.
+In the case of C++ complib, the situation was simpler, because the functional requirements were clear.
 It was relatively easy to define the interface, which was used by different components in the same way.
 The situation was more complicated with complex components, such as OMF.
 Although the basic concept of component functionality was clear, the demands on the component interface and behavior were different in different components and products.
 Some components required a high level of abstraction, others required the interface to be on a more detailed level.
-These different types of requirements have led to the creation of two levels of components: OMF base, including all low-level functions, and OMF framework, containing only a higher level of functions and with more pre-defined behavior and less flexibility.
+These different types of requirements have led to the creation of two levels of components: OMF base, including all low-level functions, and OMF framework. containing only a higher level of functions and with more pre-defined behavior and less flexibility.
+In general, requirements for generality and efficiency at the same time lead to the implementation of several variants of components which can be used on a different abstraction level.
+In some specific cases, a particular solution must be provided.
+This type of solution is usually beyond the object-oriented mechanisms, since such components are on the higher abstraction level.

-4.2 Evolution of Functional Requirements
+Evolution of Functional Requirements

 The development of reusable components would be easier if functional requirements did not evolve during the time of development.
 As a result of new requirements for the products, new requirements for the components will be defined.
-The more reusable a component is, the more demands are placed on it from products using that component.
+The more reusable a component is, the more demands are placed on it.
 A number of the requirements coming from different products, may be the same or very similar, but this is not necessarily the case for all requirements passed to the components.
-In addition to the requirements stated from the products, a component also collects demands on the internal behavior (for example code improvement, improvement of the maintainability, etc.).
 This means that the number of requirements of reusable components grow faster than of particular products or of a non-reusable piece of software.
-To satisfy these requirements the components must be updated more rapidly and the new versions must be released more frequently than the products using them.
+The relation between component requirements and the requirements from the products is expressed with the following equation: